datafold/terraform-aws-datafold/README.md

 * Run `terraform apply` in `infra` directory.
 This should complete ok.
   * Check in the console if you see the EKS cluster, RDS database, etc.
   * If you enabled load balancer deployment, check for the load balancer as well.
+  * The configuration values needed for application deployment will be output to the console after the apply completes.

 **Application Deployment**: After infrastructure is ready, deploy the application using the datafold-operator.
-See the [Datafold Helm Charts repository](https://github.com/datafold/helm-charts) for detailed application deployment instructions.
+Continue with the [Datafold Helm Charts repository](https://github.com/datafold/helm-charts) to deploy the operator manager and then the application through the operator.
+The operator is the default and recommended method for deploying Datafold.

 ## Infrastructure Dependencies